Dada v. Mukasey: Opinion of the Court

+The Court held, in a 5–4 decision, that complying with a deportation order did not strip an immigrant of the right to appeal that deportation order.
 Justice Anthony Kennedy wrote the majority opinion, joined by Justices John Paul Stevens, David Souter, Ruth Bader Ginsburg, and Stephen Breyer.
 Justice Antonin Scalia was joined by Justices John Roberts and Clarence Thomas in his dissent.
 Justice Samuel Alito wrote a separate dissent.